OKSANA AMADOR

 More

-Digital Communications Specialist
+Digital Communications Manager

-LONDRE HOLMES, Digital Communications Specialist
+LONDRE HOLMES, Digital Communications Manager

-Londre has a BA in Communication with an option in Media Production from California State University, East Bay.
+Londre has a B.A. in Communication with an option in Media Production from California State University, East Bay.
 While attending the university, Londre was pivotal in creating and growing a digital presence for Cal State East Bay’s housing department by implementing and managing the department’s social media platforms.

 415.989.8160 x 12